gocraft/work/README.md

 * Middleware on jobs -- good for metrics instrumentation, logging, etc.
 * If a job fails, it will be retried a specified number of times.
 * Schedule jobs to happen in the future.
+* Enqueue unique jobs so that only one job with a given name/arguments exists in the queue at once.
 * Web UI to manage failed jobs and observe the system.
 * Periodically enqueue jobs on a cron-like schedule.